1point618/codename-exemplar/i1_whatisgh.md

 #Using Issues to Communicate

-Hi @PeterBell!
+Hi @jenmc711!
 Welcome to the team.

 I'm Brienne, your new manager.
 Today I'll be onboarding you to GitHub.
 GitHub is where we manage our projects and store our code and content.
 You'll be up and running in no time.